Francesco Borromini: San Carlo alle Quattro Fontane (San Carlino)

 The site was not an easy one; it was a corner site and the space was limited.
 Borromini positioned the church on the corner of two intersecting roads.
-Although the idea for the serpentine facade must have been conceived fairly early on, probably in the mid-1630s, it was only constructed towards the end of Borromini's life and the upper part was not completed until after the architect's death.
+Although the idea for the serpentine façade must have been conceived fairly early on, probably in the mid-1630s, it was only constructed toward the end of Borromini's life and the upper part was not completed until after the architect's death.

 Borromini devised the complex ground plan of the church from interlocking geometrical configurations, a typical Borromini device for constructing plans.
 The resulting effect is that the interior lower walls appear to weave in and out, partly alluding to a cross form, partly to a hexagonal form and partly to an oval form; geometrical figures that are all found explicitly in the dome above.
 The area of the pendentives marks the transition from the lower wall order to the oval opening of the dome.
 Illuminated by windows hidden from a viewer below, interlocking octagons, crosses and hexagons diminish in size as the dome rises to a lantern with the symbol of the Trinity.

 Oratory of Saint Philip Neri (Oratorio dei Filippini)

 In the late sixteenth century, the Congregation of the Filippini (also known as the Oratorians) rebuilt the church of Santa Maria in Vallicella (known as the Chiesa Nuova -new church) in central Rome.
 In the 1620s, on a site adjacent to the church, the Fathers commissioned designs for their own residence and for an oratory (or oratorio in Italian) in which to hold their spiritual exercises.
-These exercises combined preaching and music in a form which became immensely popular and highly influential on the development of the musical oratorio.
+These exercises combined preaching and music in a form that became immensely popular and highly influential on the development of the musical oratorio.

 The architect Paolo Maruscelli drew up plans for the site (which survive) and the sacristy was begun in 1629 and was in use by 1635.
 After a substantial benefaction in January 1637, however, Borromini was appointed as architect.
 By 1640, the oratory was in use, a taller and richer clock tower was accepted, and by 1643, the relocated library was complete.
-The striking brick curved facade adjacent to the church entrance has an unusual pediment and does not entirely correspond to the oratory room behind it.
-The white oratory interior has a ribbed vault and a complex wall arrangement of engaged pilasters along with freestanding columns supporting first level balconies.
+The striking brick curved façade adjacent to the church entrance has an unusual pediment and does not entirely correspond to the oratory room behind it.
+The white oratory interior has a ribbed vault and a complex wall arrangement of engaged pilasters along with freestanding columns supporting first-level balconies.
 The altar wall was substantially reworked at a later date.

-Borromini’s relations with the Oratorians were often fraught; there were heated arguments over the design and the selection of building materials.
-By 1650, the situation came to a head and in 1652 the Oratorians appointed another architect.
+Borromini's relations with the Oratorians were often fraught; there were heated arguments over the design and the selection of building materials.
+By 1650, the situation came to a head and, in 1652, the Oratorians appointed another architect.